debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Build Instructions
 ------------------

+**Important:** This is intended for developers and researchers only!
+Regular users should use [the built repository as presented above](#how-to-setup-the-beta-debian-repository).

 The only officially supported OS for building and running is currently **Debian 10 (Buster)**!
 It may work on recent version of Ubuntu and derived systems, but it's not tested.
 Contributions (trying it and reportin) welcome!